Nonparametric Estimation of Matching Efficiency and Elasticity in a Spot Gig Work Platform: 2019-2023: Conclusion

 \section{Conclusion}

-This study reveals significant differences in labor market dynamics between the private online spot work platform and the public employment platform, Hello Work, in Japan.
+This study reveals significant differences in labor market dynamics between the private online spot work platform and Hello Work, Japan's public employment service.
 The private platform demonstrates a rapid expansion in part-time spot employment from December 2019 to December 2023, with a notable increase in registered users and a sharp rise in vacancies, particularly after 2022.
 We find that the private platform has become increasingly effective in facilitating job matches, achieving a worker finding rate where 80\% of spot jobs are filled, reflecting its growing influence in the part-time labor market.

 By employing a novel nonparametric approach, the study estimates the matching function, highlighting clear distinctions in matching efficiency and elasticity between the two platforms.
-For Hello Work, matching efficiency remains stable around the baseline, with elasticity concerning unemployment around 0.4 and vacancies around 0.6, suggesting moderate sensitivity to labor market changes.
+For Hello Work, matching efficiency remains stable around the baseline, while the elasticity with respect to users fluctuates around 0.3--0.5 and the elasticity with respect to vacancies ranges roughly from 0.4 to slightly above 1.0.
 In contrast, the private platform exhibits higher volatility, with matching efficiency peaking in 2023.
-The elasticity with respect to the number of users fluctuates between 0.7 and 1.5, while the elasticity concerning vacancies often exceeds 1.0.
-This greater variability indicates that the private platform is more sensitive and dynamic in response to labor market conditions.
-At the prefecture level, Tokyo's labor market shows the highest matching efficiency, while the elasticities related to both users and vacancies exhibit consistent patterns, with only slight variations across regions, suggesting less geographical heterogeneity in the spot work platform compared to Hello Work.
+The elasticity with respect to the number of users fluctuates between 0.2 and 0.3, while the elasticity concerning vacancies fluctuates between 0.7 and 1.1.
+These patterns suggest that the private platform's matching process is more vacancy‑driven and systematically more responsive to job demand fluctuations than the public counterpart.

+At the prefecture level, the three prefectures exhibit broadly similar movements early in the sample, followed by divergence and partial re-convergence later on.
+Both user- and vacancy-side elasticities remain stable and close in magnitude across regions, pointing to limited geographic heterogeneity in matching responsiveness on the platform.